yarka-guru/stupid-slack-bot/README.md

 }
 ```

+### Handling Text Commands

+The application listens for specific text commands to trigger responses.
+For example, if a message contains "згенеруй зображення:", the bot will generate an image based on the provided description.

+### Image Generation

+The bot uses the OpenAI DALL-E model to generate images based on text descriptions.
+The generated images are then uploaded to Slack with a specified initial comment.

+### Vision and File Analysis

+The bot can analyze images and other file types uploaded to Slack.
+When a file is shared, the bot processes the file, determines its type, and then either analyzes the image content or processes other document types accordingly.

 ### Secrets Management

 Utilizes AWS Secrets Manager to securely store and retrieve the Slack Bot Token and OpenAI API Key.